Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

-Intital Gain calibration before flagging of unwanted data
+Initial Gain calibration before flagging unwanted data
 ---------------------------------------------------------

-Pick a clean line-free channel (or if many solutions fail due to low SNR, a bunch of channels which does not have any RFI and do not contain the target spectral line).
-This would act as a reference upon which gain calibration is done and later applied to all channels.
+Pick a clean line-free channel (or if many gain solutions fail due to low SNR, a bunch of channels that do not have any RFI and do not contain the target spectral line).
+This would be a reference, which sets its gain amp as 1 and gain phase as zero, and the gain calibration is done relative to it and later applied to all channels.
 The number of channels to be selected for averaging depends on SNR we require (if too many solutions fail and get flagged in gaincal for minsnr=5, average more channels to increase SNR).
+If this fails as well, reduce the minsnr threshold.
 Typically, a single channel is chosen for this, say channel 100, hence the command spw='0:100'.
-Create a directory for the solution tables and also one for images as follows (use "!" mark at the beginning if the commands are written at the casa ipython prompt):
+Create a directory for the solution tables and also one for images as follows (use "!" mark at the beginning if the commands are written within the casa ipython prompt):

 .. code-block::

    !mkdir caltables
    !mkdir images

 The field ID of the flux calibrator is 0, and that of the phase calibrator is 1.
-Hence the first round of initial gain calibration is done only on calibrators (and not on target) as follows:
+Hence, the first round of initial gain calibration is done only on calibrators (and **not on target**) as follows:

 .. code-block::